mrakgr/Trading-Journal/journal_2025.md

 So it's fine.
 I should forgive myself.

 The same mistakes won't get made again and I will change.
 I will focus on making gains, and hope that along the way I'll be able to reach the post-Singularity era.

+1:20pm.
+I will hone this determination into a blade and grasp its hilt once more.